Firesphere/silverstripe-solr-search/docs/03-Usage.md

 ### Important notice

 Note, that Facets are relational.
-For faceting on a relation, omit the origin class (e.g. `SiteTree`), but supply the full relational path to the facet. e.g. if you want to have facets on `RelationObject->RelationThing()->Relation()->ID`, the Facet declaration should be
+For faceting on a relation, omit the origin class (e.g. `SiteTree`), but supply the full relational path to the facet. e.g. if you want to have facets on `RelationObject->ManyRelation()->OneRelation()->ID`, the Facet declaration should be
-`RelationObject.RelationThing.RelationID`.
-It should always end with an ID that is a `has_one` relation.
+`ManyRelationObject.OneRelationID`, assuming it's a `has_one` relation.

-Although it can be a `has_many` just as well, and it would be `Relation.ID`, it is not advised, as it creates a lot of overhead.

-It would and should work though.
-If you want to do it that way, there's no stopping you, it's just not advised.
+If you have many relations, through either `many_many` or `has_many`, your definition should use `ManyRelationObjectName.Relation.ID` instead of `RelationID`.
+It works and resolves the same.

+It is strongly advised, to use relations for faceting, as Solr tends to think of textual relations in a different way.
+For example, a relation on `MyObject.TextField`, might come up with the following relations:

+#### Example

+Assuming your text field on the object, might contain "Content Name One" and "Content Name Two".
+Faceting would be done in such a way, that "Content", "Name" and "One" are three different facet results, despite you would like it to be "Content Name One".

 ## Accessing Solr